Kiduzk/google-takeout-viewer/README.md

 ```bash
 takeout-viewer parse /path/to/takeout.zip
 ```
 You can parse many takeouts as you want.
 Each parse command will add the parsed info into an SQLite command.
+For the parsing logic, it utilizes the takeout parser package: https://github.com/purarue/google_takeout_parser.

 3. **View in browser**:
 ```bash